Domino's Pizza Enterprises: Legal issues

 In early September 2024, legal consultancy Echo Law filed a shareholder class lawsuit against Domino's Pizza Enterprises for allegedly misleading investors about its expected performance in Japan.
 Domino's denied any liability and said it would defend the charges.

 In mid-December 2023, Domino's Singapore and the Singapore Police Force issued a warning to customers about a phishing scam involving fake Domino's websites and competitions.
 According to Channel News Asia, this phishing scam had affected seven people, with losses amounting to about S$27,000.

 Religious controversies

 In mid-May 2024, Domino's Malaysia expressed regret after a customer in Penang included anti-Islamic remarks in the remarks section of their online order.
 Barat Daya District Police chief Supt Kamarul Rizal Jenal confirmed that the Royal Malaysian Police were investigating the incident.
 Following multiple police reports, authorities arrested four foreign nationals in connection with the case.
 The investigation was conducted under Section 298 of the Penal Code and Section 14 of the Minor Offences Act, which cover offences related to hurting religious feelings and using insulting or abusive words with intent to provoke a breach of peace.
 Domino’s Malaysia stated that they do not tolerate discrimination or offensive remarks and expressed disappointment over the customer’s comments.

+Animal welfare

+In 2022, Domino's Pizza Enterprises was given the Cage Free Award from Compassion in World Farming, an animal advocacy organization, in recognition of the company's work to end the use of cages in its European supply chain.
+The organization has pledged to abide by the Better Chicken Commitment in its European operations (as of 2020) and in its New Zealand and Australian operations (as of 2021).